About me

 A bit about me and my hiSTory :-)

-I thought it might be "interesting" to provide some background information about myself for you folk living on the remote island of TOS.
-If you don't know it, my name is Steve and I have been an Atari ST nutter since 1987 when I first started to see screenshots in magazines.
+I thought it might be "interesting" to provide some background information about myself for you living on the remote island of TOS.
+If you don't know, my name is Steve and I've been an Atari ST nutter since 1987 when I first started to see magazine screenshots.
 Pure next-gen quality that I'd never seen before.

 It was love at first sight and eventually, I got an ST for Christmas 1988 (thanks Mum & Dad!).
 It was the 520 STfm, a fantastic machine I still regard as my first real computer.
 This wasn't just for games, it was powerful and versatile with a GUI and mouse.
 A whole new world opened up.
 This was something else.